anudeepsekhar/Traffic-Sign-Classifier/Traffic_Sign_Classifier_report.md

 ---

 ## Step 3: Test a Model on New Images

-To give yourself more insight into how your model is working, download at least five pictures of German traffic signs from the web and use your model to predict the traffic sign type.

-You may find `signnames.csv` useful as it contains mappings from the class id (integer) to the actual sign name.

 To test the model on new images I collected a few images from the internet and noticed that they all were of different sizes and also the were colored images.
 Since the model only takes a 32x32x1 image as input i scaled these test images to 32x32 px and then converted them into grayscale images.
 Now I could test these images with the trained model.